cathydutton/cathydutton.github.io/_posts/2017-03-05-have-no-fear.markdown

 ### Let go of perfection

 Design can never be perfect, no matter how much we want it to be.
 To move closer to the perfection we crave we need to first show our work.
-The first thing we show will be far from perfect, but it will provide a starting point that can be improved over time.
+The first thing we show will be far from the finished product, but it will provide a starting point that can be improved over time.

 Its tempting not to show a concept or idea until you are completely satisfied with it, this however can lead to lot of wasted time.
 As tempting as it may be to show only our best work, it is important to get real user feedback as soon as possible.

 You can test anything from paper prototypes to rough wireframes or post-it note flow charts.
-Getting these things out in the open will help ensure our more polished efforts are usable.
+Getting these things out in the open will help ensure your more polished efforts are usable.

 ### In summary

-We will never achieve perfection but we can get closer to it through a series of failed attempts.
-Every failure or pice of negative feedback is a stepping stone to creating a more inclusive design and can therefore only be a good thing.
+To create a usable service we should first plan to fail.
+Every failure or pice of negative feedback should be used as stepping stone to creating a more inclusive design.
+Although will never achieve perfection we can get closer to it through a series of failed attempts.